ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

 - Push an image to IBM Cloud Container Registry

 # Verify the environment and command line tools
-1. A terminal window should already be opened to the right of these instructions.
-If not, open a terminal by using the menu in the editor: `Terminal > New Terminal`.
+1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
 ![New terminal](images/new-terminal.png)

 2. Verify that `docker` CLI is installed.